OpenSLO/slogen/samples/sumologic/v1/README.md

 # Creating Sumologic native SLO's and monitors from OpenSLO yaml configs

-slogen support native sumologic slo creation for spec version v1 for OpenSLO.
+slogen support native sumologic slo creation for spec version v1 of OpenSLO.

-Samples can be found in the [samples/sumologic/v1/](samples/sumologic/v1/) directory.
+Samples can be found in the [samples/sumologic/v1](/samples/sumologic/v1) directory.

 ### OpenSLO SLI to Sumologic SLI fields mapping